btholt/complete-intro-to-computer-science/lessons/recursion.md

 const counts = countTo(5, 1, []);
 ```

 Notice that we call `countTo` inside of `countTo`.
 This is recursion.
 However this one isn't super useful as I could have easily use a for loop.
 However I wanted to show you a very simple case of recursion.
-Let's then talk about a bit more about when to use a recursive function.
+Let's talk about when to use a recursive function.

 ## When it's useful